Umuzi-org/ACN-syllabus/content/language-agnostic/problem-solving-technique/_index.md

 ## Beware of the edge cases

-An edge case is kinda a funny thing to understand.
+An edge case is kind of a funny thing to understand.
 You need to think of extreme values and see if your code can handle that.

 For example: